DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Photonic Quantum Computing

-where $\phi(U)$ represents the action of $U$ on the Fock basis.
+where $\hat{\mathcal{U}}$ represents the unitary evolution operator acting on the many-body Fock space, induced by the linear transformation $U$.

-The second approach addresses the simulation of systems involving superpositions of Fock states.
-It employs a tensor representation for the system's evolution, which is a direct generalization of the methods used for multi-qubit systems.
-In an $N$-mode system with a local Fock space truncation $d$, a pure state is a rank-$N$ tensor with shape $(d,d,...,d)$, and the density matrix is represented as a rank-$2N$ tensor.
-A $k$-mode photonic quantum gate is a rank-$2k$ tensor.
-The system's evolution is simulated by applying this gate tensor to the state tensor via tensor contraction over the indices corresponding to the target modes.
+The second approach addresses the simulation of systems involving arbitrary superpositions of Fock states.
+It employs a tensor representation for the system's evolution, serving as a direct generalization of multi-qubit simulation methods.
+For an $N$-mode system with a local Fock-space truncation dimension $d$, a pure state is represented as an order-$N$ tensor with shape $(d,\dots,d)$, while a density matrix is represented as an order-$2N$ tensor.
+Correspondingly, a $k$-mode photonic quantum gate is expressed as an order-$2k$ tensor.
+The system's time evolution is executed by applying the gate tensor to the state tensor via tensor contraction over the indices associated with the target modes.

-In contrast, CV systems utilize continuous properties of light, defined via the canonical mode operators $\hat{a}$ and $\hat{a}^\dagger$, and commonly visualized in phase space by the quadrature operators~\cite{bartlett2002efficient}:
+In contrast, CV architectures utilize the continuous degrees of freedom of the electromagnetic field.
+These are defined via the canonical annihilation and creation operators, $\hat{a}$ and $\hat{a}^\dagger$, and are commonly visualized in phase space using the position and momentum quadrature operators $\hat{x}$ and $\hat{p}$~\cite{braunstein2005quantum}: